 In this lab you will be learning how to use the CS lab machines and create Python programs.
 At the end of this lab you should be able to:

 To use these labs, you'll need a CS lab account.
-If you registered for this class prior to today, an account should already have been created for you.
+If you registered for this class before, say, Tuesday, then one is already created for you.
 If you registered late or haven't registered yet, please talk to the lab instructor or a TA (or go see Chris Mohler in the OCTET office in King 125.)Before you login, you will need to get your username and password from the lab instructor.

 You should see a login screen with a window asking you for your username.
 This should not be the MS-Windows login screen.
 If it is asking you to press ctrl-alt-del then you'll need to hit those keys and select restart from the window that appears.

-Now you need a place to keep your coursework.
+Now you need a place to keep all your cs stuff.
 The following instructions will walk you through the creation of a folder to store your work for this course.
 Items that start with a '%' and look like this are what you should type (without the '%').
 Anything after the '#' are informational comments.
 You need a "terminal" where you can type.
 Click on the Applications Menu (probably at the top left of your screen); the first icon is probably a Terminal Emulator.
 Click on this and a terminal will open on the screen.
 There are also several terminal options in the Accessories submenu.
-Type the following (without the comments or %):
+Type the following (without the comments):

 % cd # changes the current directory to your home directory % pwd # prints out the directory (to verify where you are) % mkdir cs150 # creates a directory named 'cs150' % ls # lists the contents of your current directory % cd cs150 # changes your current directory to the one you just made % pwd # prints out your current directory

 Now you'll create a folder for this week's lab.
 You'll be doing this for each of your lab assignments.